AleksandarHaralanov/AppleTrees/README.md

 Allows for a configurable drop chance setting that makes decaying leaves drop apples and golden apples.

 <b>Download latest release [here](https://github.com/AleksandarHaralanov/AppleTrees/releases/latest).</b>
+- Compiled on Adoptium JDK 8 and [Poseidon](https://github.com/RhysB/Project-Poseidon), fork of CB1060.
 ## Summary
 #### Assuming the default config is used